Microsoft Graph Email Account Configuration

 • Populate:

-• The email address must be the primary email, not an alias.
+• The email address must be the primary mailbox address, not an alias

 Microsoft Graph Email Account Configuration 2.png